DetentionWare/Awful-Code-Review/README.md

 ### 🔍 Copy-Paste Archaeologist
 "This looks like it was copied from Stack Overflow."
 Obsessed with finding duplicate code.

-### 💻 Works On My Machine
-"Can't reproduce.
-Have you tried clearing your cache?"
-Dismisses all bug reports.

-### 🚲 The Bikeshedder
-Should this be `userData` or `userInfo`?
-What about `userDetails`?
-Let's discuss for 3 hours.

 ### 🔁 DRY Absolutist
 Two similar lines of code?
 Time for an abstraction.
 Three files with a common word?
 Shared utility.